 Equality and Human Rights Commission

 The Equality and Human Rights Commission champions equality and human rights for all.
-The Equality and Human Rights Commission was established on 1 October 2007 and carries on the work of the Commission for Racial Equality, the Disability Rights Commission and the Equal Opportunities Commission which have now been abolished.
+It carries on the work of the Commission for Racial Equality, the Disability Rights Commission and the Equal Opportunities Commission which have now been abolished.

 The Holocaust and the United Nations Outreach Programme